truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 If you apply a limit, then Kubelet will enforce this limitation, and make sure the container does not consume more.
 If you apply a request, then Kubelet will let the container use more memory if the Node can provides more resources.

-The most commons resource type you can put limitation on are: CPU and Memory (RAM).
+The most common resource type you can put limitation on are: CPU and Memory (RAM).

 * CPU: represents a unit of processing and are specified in units of Kubernetes units.
 In the Cloud, 1 CPU is equivalent to 1vCPU/Core.
     * You can set value below 1. like 0.1 to have 100m (one hundred milliscpu) for your container